Rose Bubble Tea

 - Strain the rose buds and tea bag.
 Stir in sugar.Stir until sugar dissolves.
 Set aside to cool.

-- Put tapioca balls and brown sugar syrup into a cup.
+- Assemble the drink.
+Put warm tapioca balls and brown sugar syrup into a cup.
 Add ice, pour in tea, then top with milk.Serve immediately and stir before drinking.
 Use an extra wide straw to drink.

-- Any black tea can be used, including English Breakfast tea, which is a blend of black teas.
-Tea sachets or loose tea will work, but tea bags are easier to use and clean up.
+- Tea sachets or loose tea will work, but tea bags are easier to use and clean up.

-- White sugar can be used instead of brown sugar if that’s what you have.
+- White sugar can be used instead of brown sugar.

 - Whole milk makes the drink creamier but any milk can be used, including plant-based milk like oat milk and almond milk.